 Sandfly has a large and growing list of threats it can detect.

 Want to see Sandfly hunt for Linux attacks?

 Sandfly is an agentless Linux security platform that constantly hunts for intruders.
 When threats are found, Sandfly becomes an expert forensic investigator providing specific information on what is happening.

 For security and incident response teams, we allow you to write your own custom sandfly checks in an easy to learn syntax.
 You can custom craft your own threat hunting checks and deploy them instantly without loading any software or updates across your Linux systems.

 The modular approach we use means that more detection methods are being added all the time to enhance our capability.

-We currently have nearly 1000 security and incident response modules designed specifically for Linux, and the list grows each day.
+We currently have over 1000 security and incident response modules designed specifically for Linux, and the list grows each day.
 Below is a list of just some of the threats we hunt for on Linux.

 Linux Intrusion, Compromise & Malware Threats Detected

 - Loadable Kernel Module stealth rootkit detection

 - Standard rootkit detection